JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/modifying-tasks-issues/index.md

 # Modifying Gradle Tasks

-* How to modify Gradle tasks
+* How to modify Gradle tasks.
-* Common issues with Gradle that people encounter during builds
+* Common issues with Gradle that people encounter during builds.